The Canadian Economy at a Glance

 GDP or Gross Domestic Product refers to the total dollar value of recorded economic production within a country.
 It measures the final value of all goods and services produced.
 The GDP of a particular industry is (roughly) the value of its sales minus the costs of goods or services purchased from other entities.
 The GDP of a particular industry measures the economic activity directly generated by that industry.
 The GDP of a particular industry is not a measure of its profit or value added since it does not deduct the cost of labour from the value of sales.

 GDP is often criticized because it does not include the value of unpaid work or of unreported economic activities such as the “underground economy” or the value of “do-it-yourself” labour.
 Nevertheless, GDP is the best available figure for use in understanding the economy and the relative importance of each industry to the economy.
+There is one strange exception to the rule of not including unpaid and unreported economic activities.
+GDP includes a significant amount for the “imputed” rental value of owner-occupied houses.

 What is Canada’s GDP by industry or sector?

-As of the end of 2022, Canada’s reported GDP per year, in 2022 dollars, was running at $2.789 trillion or $2,789 billion per year.
+As of Q4 2024, Canada’s reported GDP per year, in 2024 dollars, was running at $3.135 trillion or $3,135 billion per year.

 Data Source: Statistics Canada